Babu-Patel-Portfolio/MS1-Easy-Guide-to-Dublin/README.md

 **Differences to design**

 - The original images that were to be used were collages of images from the developer’s own collection.
-The images were determined to be dated and in order to have a greater  visual impact the idea of having a ‘hero’ to cover the page with a call to action was implemented
+The images were determined to be dated and in order to have a greater  visual impact the idea of having a ‘hero’ to cover the page with a call to action was implemented.
 - In the original design, there were less images and the sections were to be differentiated by background colours of the Irish Flag.

 **Wireframes**

-- The wireframes were created using Balsamic, a popular wireframing tool, which Code Institute student can avail of as a fully licenced product.
+- The wireframes were created using Balsamic, a popular wireframing tool, which Code Institute students can avail of as a fully licenced product.
 - This was done during the early stages of the project and demonstrates the structure of the website on different devices including mobile, tablet and desktop.